sjultra/Guides/pfSense_install_one-node_infrastructure/pfsense_install.md

 	apt install -y qemu-kvm libvirt-clients libvirt-daemon-system bridge-utils virt-manager
 <br/>
 Set up the network creating the bridges.
-Like we said earlier we need 2 networks so we have to create 2 network bridges on the server
+Like we said earlier we need 2 networks so we have to create 2 network bridges on the server.
+In the bridge virbr0 we will add the interface connected to the ISP line and the other bridge, virbr1 will be used for future VM's created in our one-node infrastructure.

 	brctl addbr virbr0 && brctl addbr virbr1
 <br/>